 Level One: Dirty Enamel

-If you’re using your enameled cast iron skillet, saucepan, or Dutch oven for mainstays like stews, soups, or braises, your pot or pan likely isn’t getting very dirty—at most, you might be left with some stuck-on food residue.
+If you’re using your enameled cast iron skillet, saucepan, or Dutch oven for mainstays like stews, soups, or braises, your pot or pan likely isn’t getting very dirty—at most, you might be left with some stuck-on residue.

 Step 1: Cool It Off

 Allow your pan to cool thoroughly before cleaning.
-Just like a stainless or Non Stick skillet, any sudden temperature change can result in thermal shock, which could damage your cookware.
+Just like a stainless or non stick skillet, any sudden temperature change can result in thermal shock, which could damage your cookware.

 Step 2: Scrub